Yi and iMi: Composition and lyrics

-The basis of "Yi" and "iMi" came from a snippet of Vernon and Hagen turning a radio on-and-off while sliding cardboard over it.
+The basis of "Yi" and "iMi" came from a snippet of Vernon and Hagen turning a radio playing the song "Clarity" by Zedd featuring Foxes on-and-off, all while sliding cardboard over it.
 Spencer Kornhaber, writing for The Atlantic, described "Yi" as an intro into "iMi" and stated that car wash-like noises "keep a lazy rhythm".
 Kornhaber elaborated, saying that the songs' busyness eventually "gives way to cozy strumming".
 The songs' elements cumulate, with Will Hermes, for Rolling Stone, stating that "all of it somehow gel[s] into a fantastic whole."

 Hermes described the beginning of the songs as "doubling-down on the future-pop abstractions" before making way for Vernon's raw vocals.
 Matthew Strauss of Pitchfork described Vernon's delivery as simple and his lyrics as him "locating peace within the ordinary and everyday"."
 Zack Ruskin of Variety described Vernon's lyrics as "celebrating the comfort of familiarity".
 Mike Noyce, Velvet Negroni, Camilla Staveley-Taylor, and James Blake collaborate to sing across different frequencies within the song.
 Kornhaber stated that he believes the chorus "I am / I am / I am" ironically gives a sense of we.